-DR.Congo joins EAC, The Democratic Republic of the Congo (DRC) has today 29/December joined the East African Community (EAC) becoming its 7th Partner State.
+DR.Congo joins EAC: The Democratic Republic of the Congo (DRC) on 29/December joined the East African Community (EAC).
+Lastly becoming its 7th Partner State.

-The Summit of EAC Heads of State at their 19th Ordinary Summit held on Tuesday, 29th March, 2022 admitted DRC following recommendation by the Council of Ministers.
+The Summit of EAC Heads of State at their 19th Ordinary Summit was held on Tuesday, 29th March, 2022.
+Admitted DRC following recommendation by the Council of Ministers.

-The Chairperson of the Summit, H.E Uhuru Kenyatta, who is also Kenya’s President, informed the meeting that DRC had met all the set criteria for admission as provided for in the Treaty for the establishment of the EAC.
+The Chairperson of the Summit, H.E Uhuru Kenyatta.
+Who is also Kenya’s President.
+Meanwhile informed the meeting that DRC had met all the set criteria for admission.
+As provided for in the Treaty for the establishment of the EAC.

-The Summit took the decision to admit DRC into EAC after adopting the report of the Council of Ministers that had recommended the same.
+Finally the Summit took the decision to admit DRC into EAC.
+After adopting the report of the Council of Ministers that had recommended the same.
+DR.Congo joins EAC

-Welcoming his country’s admission into the EAC, DRC President Felix Tshishekedi termed it a historical day for DRC, stating that it paves the way for the harmonization of the country’s policies with those of the EAC.
+Firstly welcoming his country’s admission into the EAC.
+DRC President Felix Tshishekedi termed it a historical day for DRC.
+Stating that it paves the way for the harmonization of the country’s policies with those of the EAC.

 In his remarks, Uganda’s President, Hon.
-Yoweri Museveni said that DRC joining the Community was an event of great significance, adding that he had personally been waiting for the last 60 years for DRC to reconnect with EAC.
+Yoweri Museveni said that DRC joining the Community was an event of great significance.
+Certainly adding that he had personally been waiting for the last 60 years for DRC in order to reconnect with EAC.

 “DRC has strong historical, social and cultural links with EAC Partner States.
-It is the onus of the EAC to now work on restoring peace and stability in Eastern DRC, a fete we can achieve by working together,” he added.
+It is the onus of the EAC to now work on restoring peace and stability in Eastern DRC.
+A fate we can achieve by working together,” he added.

 “I call upon EAC Organs and Institutions to accelerate the integration of DRC into the Community.
 Rwanda is committed to support the process,” he stated.